Mechanical Engineering

 Concentration Requirements

-Students accepted into the concentration should choose five courses.
-Two of the courses are selected from the following courses offered by the Mathematics Department.
+Students accepted into the concentration should choose three courses.
+One of the courses are selected from the following courses offered by the Mathematics Department.
 Another suitable course may be substituted by the Mechanical Engineering Chairperson as the need arises:

 The other three courses are selected from the following Mechanical Engineering courses.
 One elective course not on this list may be substituted upon approval of the Mechanical Engineering Department Chairperson: